house-of-abbey/scratch_vhdl/docs/crypto.md

 _Demonstration cipher generator (with shortcomings)_.

 A really basic demonstration of encrypting a message so that it cannot easily be intercepted by an eavesdropper, but can be decrypted on receipt by the intended recipient.
-The following picture illustrates the top level plan.
+The following picture illustrates the top level plan for a basic [stream cipher](https://en.wikipedia.org/wiki/Stream_cipher).
 Note that the 'time increment' signal `incr` used to slow operation down to visible speeds has been omitted for brevity.

 ![Crypto Architecture](images/circuit_diagrams/crypto.png)